 I learned that the effort to preserve darkness goes beyond the sky after speaking with former RASC Saskatoon President Richard Huziak, who was instrumental in leading Grasslands’ dark-sky preserve designation in 2009.
 “Black-footed ferrets, which are nocturnal and require pristine darkness in order to hunt, were reintroduced to the [Grasslands National Park] on the same day it became a dark-sky preserve.
 They also happen to be an endangered species.
 Without preservation of dark places, these animals likely wouldn’t survive,” explained Huziak.

 “A respect for darkness is not just about stars—it’s about animals.
 It’s about flora and fauna health.
 It’s a human health issue.
 It’s an energy and environment issue.
 It’s a First Nations issue—we’ve lost our stories about the skies.”

 Canadian Dark-Sky Preserves

 A dark-sky preserve (DSP) is an area that restricts artificial light and where active measures are in place to educate and promote the reduction of light pollution to the public.
 This reduction is most commonly associated with the preservation of dark areas to support both professional and amateur astronomical observation, but the practice also takes into account certain animals and plant life that require areas of natural darkness to thrive.
-Canada is blessed with 18 official dark-sky preserves, more than any other country in the world.
+Canada is blessed with eighteen official dark-sky preserves, more than any other country.
 This is partly due to the country’s sheer land mass, second only to Russia.
-Canada has been a leader in the official designation of these dark-sky areas since 1999, when a region in Muskoka Ontario, called Torrance Barrens became the first permanent DSP in the world.
+Canada has been a leader in the official designation of these dark-sky areas since 1999, when a region in Muskoka, Ontario called Torrance Barrens became the first permanent DSP in the world.